github/docs/content/education/manage-coursework-with-github-classroom/get-started-with-github-classroom/about-assignments-in-github-classroom.md

 ## About assignments in {% data variables.product.prodname_classroom %}

-Assignment is a coursework created to be completed by an individual student or a group of students in {% data variables.product.prodname_classroom %}.
-You can either use assignments as a grading tool to test and grade your students or a means for your students to get practice on a coursework.
+Assignments are coursework created for students in {% data variables.product.prodname_classroom %}.
+You can use assignments to test and grade your students, or to help your students practice their learnings.

 You can either create a group and let students collaborate, or create an individual assignment for each student who participates in a course on {% data variables.product.prodname_classroom %}.